JDUnity/ex_contract/README.md

 `ExContract.fail/1` macro is useful when it is our understanding that certain portion of code should never be executed or reached.
-If this proves not to be the case, we should re-examine the code and and make necessary corrections.
+If this proves not to be the case, we should re-examine the code and make necessary corrections.

 To summarize, contracts allow us to fail fast as recommended by Elixir and Erlang experts.
 We can clearly express what is required before calling a function and what benefit we obtain.
 Finally,